graceolivia/echo-server-2022/README.md

 Run:
 `curl -v  http://localhost:5000/`

-You can add any url you want after the slash.
+You can add any url you want after the slash, and will receive a response.